Victor-Maurice, comte de Broglie

+Biography

 Victor-Maurice de Broglie was born in the De Broglie house, a noble family originally from Piedmont.
-He was the son of François-Marie, comte de Broglie and Angelique de Vassal, Countess of Favria.
+He was the son of François-Marie, comte de Broglie and Olympe-Catherine de Vassal, Countess of Favria.
 After the death of his father he inherited the countships of Revello and de Broglie, the marquisate of Senonches and also received the Government of La Bassee, near Lille.

-He served under Condé, Turenne, and other commanders of the age of Louis XIV in the Franco-Dutch War and other conflicts.
-He was with Turenne during the Frond in the 1654 campaign to take Stenay.
+Hen served in the Franco-Dutch War under Condé and Turenne, and distinguished himself in the Battles of Seneffe, Mulhouse (1674) and the Siege of Maastricht (1676).

+He was promoted to brigadier in 1675 and maréchal de camp in 1677.

+After the Siege of Luxembourg (1684) and Fribourg, he became lieutenant-general in 1688, and was sent to the Languedoc to suppress the Revolt of the Camisards, until he was replaced in February 1703.

-He was named maréchal de camp in 1676, lieutenant-general in 1688, and finally marshal of France in 1724, just three years before his death.
+He received no more commands on the battlefield, but was finally made marshal of France in 1724, just three years before his death.

-He had three sons, one of whom predeceased him.
-The second son, Charles-Guillaume, marquis de Broglie, was his heir, while the third son, François-Marie, a general and a marshal of France like his father, became the first Duke of Broglie.
+Marriage and children

+He married on 27 August 1666 Marie de Lamoignou, daughter of Guillaume de Lamoignon, first president of the Parliament of Paris.

+Seven children were born of this union :